oracle/terraform-provider-oci/website/docs/r/dns_rrset.html.markdown

 The following arguments are supported:

+* `compartment_id` - (Optional) (Updatable) The OCID of the compartment the zone belongs to.

+	This parameter is deprecated and should be omitted.
 * `domain` - (Required) The target fully-qualified domain name (FQDN) within the target zone.
 * `items` - (Optional) (Updatable)
+    **NOTE** Omitting `items` at time of create will delete any existing records in the RRSet
 	* `domain` - (Required) The fully qualified domain name where the record can be located.
 	* `rdata` - (Required) (Updatable) The record's data, as whitespace-delimited tokens in type-specific presentation format.
 All RDATA is normalized and the returned presentation of your RDATA may differ from its initial input.
 For more information about RDATA, see [Supported DNS Resource Record Types](https://docs.cloud.oracle.com/iaas/Content/DNS/Reference/supporteddnsresource.htm)
 	* `rtype` - (Required) The type of DNS record, such as A or CNAME.
 For more information, see [Resource Record (RR) TYPEs](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).
 	* `ttl` - (Required) (Updatable) The Time To Live for the record, in seconds.
 Using a TTL lower than 30 seconds is not recommended.
 * `rtype` - (Required) The type of the target RRSet within the target zone.
+* `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.
 * `view_id` - (Optional) The OCID of the view the zone is associated with.
 Required when accessing a private zone by name.
 * `zone_name_or_id` - (Required) The name or OCID of the target zone.